-UX Toolkit – Top UX Research Tools – Part 1
+UX Toolkit – UX Research Methods – Part 1

-UX Research Tools – Usability Testing, Card Sorting & Heuristic Review
+3 Popular UX Research Methods – Usability Testing, Card Sorting & Heuristic Review

-Carol Barnum explains usability testing, card sorting & heuristic review, 3 popular UX research tools in the UX Firm toolkit and offers tips on when and how to use each one.
+Carol Barnum explains usability testing, card sorting & heuristic review, 3 popular UX research methods in the UX Firm toolkit.

 We have more than a dozen tools in our toolkit, but if you know any of them you probably know our most popular tool, which is usability testing.
 If you’re not familiar with usability testing, it’s a one-on-one session with a participant who represents your target user, who engages with your product or interface to do typical tasks with your product and to think out loud, which is to share his or her thoughts as he or she goes through the interface or the product talking about what works, what doesn’t work, what the user likes or doesn’t like, what makes sense, what’s confusing, what’s pleasing.
 In these recorded sessions great insight is gained about user experience.